Making Honey Lavender Cupcakes with Sugar Whipped Bakery

 We don't want to give away all of Stephanie's secrets, so this recipe is a tad different from the cupcakes you'll find at Sugar Whipped.
 But, just like with any recipe, it's best to experiment with your own techniques until you come up with a recipe that you love.

-3. Beat butter with electric mixer on medium speed for about 30 seconds.
-Add the sugar and honey and mix until creamy.
+- Beat butter with electric mixer on medium speed for about 30 seconds.
+Add the sugar, honey, salt, and baking powder and mix until creamy.

 So next time you’re looking for a sweet summertime treat, think beyond the ice cream cones and popsicles.
 Sugar Whipped’s signature honey lavender cupcakes have a delicate flavor that’s perfect for the warmer months.
 The honey cake isn’t overwhelmingly sweet and the buttercream frosting has a smooth texture that’s light as air.
 Add a sprinkle of lavender, and this dessert has all the whimsy of flowers and bees.